PixelForm/hybrid/packages/reactivity/README.md

 })
 ```

-The new `state` function is for deeply reactive objects:
+The new `state` function could be used for (deeply) reactive objects:
 ```diff
 import { state, effect } from '@pixelform/reactivity'